veybhaav/Platform-Engineer-Intern-Assignment/Infrastructure Deployment Using Terraform/README.md

-# AWS Infrastructure Deployment with Terraform and Application Interaction
+# Part - 1: AWS Infrastructure Deployment with Terraform and Application Interaction

 This repository contains code and instructions to provision AWS infrastructure using Terraform and deploy a Python application that interacts with the provisioned services.
 The project supports deployment on **AWS** or **LocalStack** (a local AWS testing environment).